 Virgin Galactic is considered the anchor tenant of Spaceport America; public money contributed at least $209 million to attract Virgin founder Richard Branson and others to establish facilities there.
+The company's Gateway to Space building is where spaceship passengers will prepare for flight into space and where mission control will manage spaceflight operations.

 The age of space tourism officially launched when SpaceShipOne — financed jointly by Scaled Composites and Microsoft co-founder Paul Allen — successfully flew into space twice in 2004.

 By making the trip, SpaceShipOne secured the Ansari X-Prize and $10 million.
 Its technology impressed Branson, who announced in 2004 that Virgin would fund the development of a successor spacecraft called SpaceShipTwo.
-He also announced he was taking reservations for commercial tickets to space for an estimated $200,000 apiece.

 The X-Prize also spurred interest in Spaceport America.
 In 2004, New Mexico won a bid to host the X-Prize Cup, which was intended to be an exhibition to showcase the technologies available for space tourism.
 The first event occurred in October 2005, drawing 20,000 people to Las Cruces.